To be considered for acceptance in the Doctor of Nursing Practice (DNP) degree program, applicants must:

 - Be licensed as a registered nurse with an unencumbered license in the state the practicum will be completed.

-- Submit all required information to be received by the admissions department no later than the deadline, which is May 10, 2013 for the July 2013 cohort.
-The admissions deadline is January 16, 2014 for the March 2014 cohort.
+- Submit all required information to be received by the admissions department no later than the deadline.
+Priority deadlines are: January 21 for Spring Cohort, May 29 for Summer Cohort, and September 21 for Fall Cohort.

 How to Apply